-Mushrooms stuffed with ground turkey, peppers, and onions and then covered in enchilada sauce and melted cheese couldn't be more delicious.
-Jump to Recipe keyboard_arrow_down
+Mexican Stuffed Mushrooms stuffed with ground turkey, peppers, and onions and then covered in enchilada sauce and melted cheese couldn't be more delicious.

-These magical Enchilada Stuffed Mushrooms are stuffed with ground turkey, peppers, onions, enchilada sauce, and cheese.
-It's a low-carb dinner dream come true.
+These Mexican Stuffed Mushrooms are seriously delicious.
+Filled with seasoned ground turkey, peppers, onions, enchilada sauce, and cheese.
+It's a fun twist on the classic stuffed mushroom recipe.

-In a skillet on the stovetop over medium heat, add in the onions and peppers and allow those to cook down for about 4-5 minutes before adding the ground turkey, garlic, and spices.
-Cook all together for another 6-8 minutes until the turkey is cooked through.
-Then season that with salt and pepper.
+In a skillet over medium heat, cook the onions and peppers for about 4-5 minutes until they begin to soften.
+Then add ground turkey, garlic, and spices.
+Cook this mixture together for another 6-8 minutes until the turkey is cooked through.
+Then season that with salt and pepper to taste

-- The key to making sure these come out just right is roasting the mushrooms first, so that everything doesn't become a soggy mess.
+- Cook the mushrooms first: The key to making sure these come out just right is roasting the mushrooms first, so that everything doesn't become a soggy mess.
 Mushrooms release a ton of water when they cook and we need to make sure none of that extra water ends up in the final product.
-With that said, make sure to blot off the excess moisture before studding the mushrooms.
+With that said, make sure to blot off the excess moisture before stuffing the mushrooms.

-- I pull the stem of the mushroom out and discard it before roasting and filling them, just to allow for more room for the stuffing.
-If you have particularly large stems, you can discard just the very end and chop up the rest and put into the filling.
+- Remove the stems: I pull the stem of the mushroom out and discard it before roasting and filling them, just to allow for more room for the stuffing.
+If you have particularly large stems, you can discard just the very end and chop up the rest, and put them into the filling.

 If you want to change these up a bit, here are a few of my go-to recipes for filling mushrooms.